soarcn/UndoBar/README.md

 API
 =======

-- You can use UndoBar by just one line code
+- You can also use UndoBar with builder style.

     ``` java
-    UndoBarController.show(getActivity(), "Undo-bar title" , listener, undoToken);
+    new UndoBar(getActivity()).message("Undo-bar title").listener(listener).show();
     ```
-- Or you can also use UndoBar with builder style.
+- Or you can use UndoBar by just one line code (Deprecated from 1.4)

     ``` java
-    new UndoBar(getActivity()).message("Undo-bar title").listener(listener).show();
+    UndoBarController.show(getActivity(), "Undo-bar title" , listener, undoToken);
     ```

 - UndoBar support customize style with background/icon/duration/animation attribution.
 - UndoBar provides 3 default styles.
-You can use them for different purpose like undo,refresh, or just use it as replacement of Toasts.
+You can use them for different purposes like undo,refresh, or just use it as replacement of toasts.
-- UndoBar will switch to KitKat look and feel in API-19 target.
+- UndoBar will switch to KitKat look and feel in API-19 target and after.
 - UndoBar will determine if tranlucent mode(4.4) is using and adjust its position.
 - You can overwrite style in your project to change the look and feel.
 For example, you can use following lines in your style.xml to always use KitKat style UndoBar.